What if we told you that PPC for the Travel Industry doesn’t have to be expensive!

 From researching your destination to completing your booking, everything now takes place online.

 You don’t need to talk to a soul to find the best destinations, flights, accommodation, what to do, where to eat.

 Thanks to the internet you can be sure that you’re getting the best price.

 Google itself reported that 80%+ of travellers begin their holiday plans online, with the vast majority starting that journey on a mobile device.

-Brands know this.
-That’s why the travel industry is the third most competitive industry in Google and the third most expensive for paid search with PPC spend exceeding 3 billion USDs worldwide.
+That’s why the travel industry is the third most competitive industry in Google and the third most expensive for paid search with PPC spend exceeding 3 billion USD worldwide.

 Why are travel brands spending so much in pay per click marketing?